Paris is always a good idea! At least that’s what I tell myself each time I book flights to the City of Lights.

 Gluten free?
 Check out my Gluten-Free Guide to Paris for the best cafes, restaurants and eateries to cater for your dietary requirements.

 I keep seeing Angelina and their famous hot chocolate pop up all over the internet and on travel blogs far and wide!
-I just had to try it for myself.
+So, I just had to try it for myself.
 And although this was the most expensive hot chocolate and eclair I’ve ever had the audacity to purchase, I’d do it again!

 Victor Hugo’s House and Place des Vosges